wp-plugins/digishop/readme.txt

 n/a

 == Changelog ==

+= 1.1.0 =
+= fixed the error about get instance ... the plugin was crashing when options were saved = added shipping address checkbox if it should be required or not (both a global setting and per individual products) = made the settings page more compact by hiding the advanced options by default and show them of from another show/hide button
+= added please wait

 = 1.0.8 =
 = added checkbox to select if the form submission should be done in a new window